kingquincye/Stataria/README.md

 Stataria adds a full RPG stat and leveling system to Terraria!

-Hey, if you're enjoying the journey, feel free to support it and fuel my modding addiction xD --> https://ko-fi.com/kingquincye (Keeps me motivated to mold this mod into it's best state!!!)
+Hey, if you're enjoying the journey, feel free to support it and fuel my modding addiction xD --> https://ko-fi.com/kingquincye

 DEFAULT KEYBIND: K